-In Ouran High School Host Club, I never realized the symbolism present in the last episode until my second viewing.
-Kaoru had been calling their relationship to a make-believe family that would one day have to be broken, comparing it to Cinderella's coach, that was only a pumpkin temporarily turned into one and would have to return to being a pumpkin once the clock struck midnight.
+Kaoru had been calling the hosts' relationship a make-believe family that would one day have to be broken, comparing it to Cinderella's coach, that was only a pumpkin temporarily turned into one and would have to return to being a pumpkin once the clock struck midnight.
 In the last episode, Hikaru falls off the carriage and into a pumpkin field (not very discreet, but I am slow), showing how the 'clock has finally struck midnight.'
 But then later, when Haruhi has taken off her wig (she was pretending to be a guy pretending to be a girl, possibly how she actually felt) and is just herself, and she too falls off the carriage (their make-believe relationship) but Tamaki hugs her anyway.

 Yasuchika's insistence that Hunny is an alien is probably where the school newspaper got their alien story.